indiqusdocs/stpi/docs/ToolsandUtilities/ManagingSSHKeysandKeyPairs.md

 To use an Linux Instance with an SSH key, it needs to be associated with a key first.
 This can be done in two ways:

 1. While [creating a new Linux Instance](/docs/Compute/LinuxInstances/CreatingLinuxInstances), in the provisioning details form, choose any of the SSH options from the **Use SSH key pair** option under **Choose an Authentication method**.
-This will let you:
+This will allow you to:
     1. Generate a new key pair on the go.
     2. Upload a public key from your system.
     3. Choose an already added SSH key in your Ananta Cloud account.